systemd/systemd/docs/CODING_STYLE.md

   `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
 If in doubt consider turning off `O_NONBLOCK` again after opening.

+## Command Line

+- If you parse a command line, and want to store the parsed parameters in global variables, please consider prefixing their names with `arg_`.
+We have been following this naming rule in most of our tools, and we should continue to do so, as it makes it easy to identify command line parameter variables, and makes it clear why it is OK that they are global variables.

+- Command line option parsing:
+  - Do not print full `help()` on error, be specific about the error.
+  - Do not print messages to stdout on error.
+  - Do not POSIX_ME_HARDER unless necessary, i.e. avoid `+` in option string.

 ## Referencing Concepts